LSEG-API-Samples/Article.EMA.Java.RTO.Azure/README.md

 ### Run with Java Locally

 Now let me move on to how to run the project locally for testing.
-Once the development environment has Maven setup, use the following command to compile and package the file as a single executable jar file.
+Once the RTO configurations above have been setup, use the following command to compile and package the file as a single executable jar file.
 (Note the use of Maven wrapper here):

 ```bash
 mvnw clean package